fry69/files-to-prompt-ts/README.md

 - `--ignore-gitignore`: Ignore `.gitignore` files and include all files (default: `false`)
 - `-i, --ignore <pattern>`: Specify one or more patterns to ignore (can be used multiple times)
 - `-o, --output <file>`: Redirect output to `file` (**Note:** `file` will get silently overwritten)
+- `--nbconvert <toolname>`: Name or full path of the installed `nbconvert` tool, e.g. `jupyter-nbconvert`
+- `--format [asciidoc | markdown]`: Output format for the `nbconvert` tool, defaults to `asciidoc`

+Jupyter Notebook conversion gets triggered when the `--nbconvert <toolname>` option is set, otherwise `.ipynb` files will get included verbatim in their `JSON` format (including `base64` encoded images etc).
+Each file conversion will happen in a freshly created temporary directory which will get deleted after each conversion.

 Example usage: